In This Article

 In addition, many people are curious about at-home COVID testing.
 Is it possible to test for the virus without leaving your home?

 As of early October, nine companies offer at-home tests for COVID-19.
-These tests have been evaluated and provide reliable results, although you’ll need to check with your employer if they require you to submit test results for work.
+These tests have been evaluated and provide reliable results.

-However, it’s important to note that the tests are only FDA-authorized, not FDA-approved.
-They have not undergone the same method of review and were approved only for the duration of the current health emergency.
+It’s important to note that the tests are only FDA-authorized and not FDA-approved.
+They have not undergone the same method of review.
+They were approved only for the duration of the current health emergency.

 At-home tests range in price from about $100 to $150.
-At-home tests, like in-person testing, usually prioritizes results for people who are symptomatic or who have spent time with someone who tested positive.
+At-home tests, like in-person testing, usually prioritizes results for people who:

 There are currently no at-home serological tests.

 At-home tests are not designed to show if you’ve recovered.
-If an at-home test detects COVID in your system, it likely means you are positive for the virus and could therefore still spread it to others.
+If an at-home test detects COVID in your system, it likely means you are positive for the virus.
+Therefore, you can still spread it to others.

-To know if you had the virus and recovered you’d need to test positive for it and then negative with an at-home test, or you’d need a serological antibody test, which is not available in an at-home form.
+To know if you had the virus and recovered you’d need to test positive and then negative with an at-home test.
+You can also have a serological antibody test, but it's not available in an at-home form.

-Also, keep in mind, research is in progress and there is no guarantee that you cannot get the virus more than once.
+Also, keep in mind, research is in progress.
+There is no guarantee that you cannot get the virus more than once.
 The majority of health experts agree that people are immune for at least three to four months after infection.

 It’s also important to discuss your at-home test results with your doctor.
-If you’ve undergone at-home testing to confirm you’ve been infected with the virus and you’d like an antibody test after you recover, your doctor should be able to help you with that.
+If you’d like an antibody test after recovery, your doctor should be able to help you with that.